What is a Baby Wake Window and Why Do They Matter?

 What Happens If My Baby Stays Up Past Their Wake Window?

-Staying up past a wake window can lead to overtiredness in babies .
-More technically speaking, if your baby stays up past their wake window, their body gets confused and begins to release cortisol and serotonin – two wake-up hormones.
+Staying up past a wake window can lead to overtiredness in babies.
+If your baby shows sleepy cues but stays awake, their body gets confused and begins to release cortisol and serotonin – two wake-up hormones.

 This creates conflicting sensations – your baby is naturally asleep but full of wake-up hormones.
 They’re wired but also tired – a confusing, frustrating state for them that can really disrupt their sleep schedule.

-The Difference Between Clock Time and Wake Windows:
+What is the Difference Between Clock Time and Wake Windows?

 Though wake windows are measured in hours and minutes, it’s more important you watch for your baby’s sleepy cues, rather than a particular time.
-That’s because your baby’s sleep drive shifts and evolves as they grow – for example, while your baby may get tired at 6pm one night, the next it may be closer to 5:45.
+That’s because your baby’s sleep drive shifts and evolves as they grow – for example, may skip a nap one day and need an earlier bedtime.

-If you wait until 6pm that night, you’ve missed the wake window and your baby may become overtired.
+If you wait until the time on the clock, you’ve missed the wake window and your baby may become overtired.

 Watching sleepy cues is much more effective – when you see those, it’s time to start your bedtime routine.